snehasharmabhu94-lang/snehasharma/README.md

 # Sneha Sharma – Academic Profile

 Welcome to my academic GitHub profile!
-This space is dedicated to my research, projects, and interests in Linguistics, English studies, and cross-cultural pedagogy.
+This space is dedicated to my research, projects, and interests in Language pedagogy, and Linguistics.
 ---

 ## 🔗 Quick Links